-Each year the Department of Employee Trust Funds evaluates participating health plans on care delivery in areas such as wellness, prevention, disease management, efficient use of resources and what surveyed members have said about the quality of their plan .
-The measures selected for health plan evaluation represent the conditions and diseases of our members, such as hypertension and diabetes, and compliment the care initiatives we have with our health plans, like care coordination.
+Each year the Department of Employee Trust Funds evaluates participating health plans on care delivery in areas such as prevention, disease management, efficient use of resources and what surveyed members have said about the quality of their plan.
+The measures selected for health plan evaluation represent the conditions and diseases that most impact our members, such as hypertension and diabetes, and compliment the care initiatives we have with our health plans, like care coordination.

 What do we know about how well health plans are doing?

 How well your health plan performs can affect your health.
 The better your health plan does, the better off you are.

 You can use the ratings in the Health Plan Report Card to help you decide on a health plan.
 Use this along with other information to make an informed decision when picking a health plan.